Don't let the nickname scare you — the vampire facial is more than just another skin care trend.

 The first way we can use PRP to help improve your skin is on its own.

 We start by applying a topical numbing cream to the skin we’re about to treat, which helps to minimize any potential discomfort.
-Once the numbing cream has had time to kick in, we inject the PRP directly under your skin (don’t worry — we use very tiny needles).
+Once the numbing cream has had time to kick in, we inject the PRP directly under your skin with very tiny needles.
 These injections get the PRP into the specific areas that need a boost of rejuvenation so that they can get to work as quickly as possible to “heal” your skin.

-The other option we can use to get PRP where it needs to go is microneedling.
-If you’re not yet familiar with this game-changing cosmetic treatment, it’s one of the most inclusive we offer.
+Another way we can use PRP is with microneedling.
+If you’re not yet familiar with this game-changing cosmetic treatment, it’s one of the most comprehensive we offer.

 Microneedling also starts with a topical number cream for your comfort.
 After that, we apply your PRP, then use a specialized tool to make small, controlled punctures.
 The reason for these punctures is twofold — the body perceives them as an “injury” and floods the area with increased collagen to heal it; plus, it allows us to get the PRP even further into your skin.
 The entire cosmetic treatment is reasonably short, and most people only experience minor discomfort (thanks to the topical numbing agent).